 Election rolls help put your ancestors in a specific place and time.
 You'll discover a few details to help your research:

-initials or a name abbreviation such as Chas for Charles.
+Initials or a name abbreviation such as Chas for Charles.

 Occupation.